rothirschtec/Key-Distribution-Center/README.md

 # Certificate Authority

 This project helps you to manage your x509 certificates created by the _ipsec pki_.
 The idea is, that you install a separated server that serves as a Certificate Authority.
 This server will be your highly confidential location.
 All certificates created are then send to an IPSEC Gateway.
-On this gateway is also a owncloud instance installed for _Out of Band_ key distribution.
+On this gateway is also an owncloud instance installed for _Out of Band_ key distribution.
+We use a combination of 2 [armbian](https://www.armbian.com/) devices but you can also use it on other linux distributions.

 ![Explanation](https://github.com/rothirschtec/RT-Blog-CA/blob/master/central/images/RT-Blog-CA-explained_linkedIn.png)